OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B08.md

 #### Step 3: Consent to the permission

 You have added the permission but nobody has consented to it.
 Fortunately you're an administrator and can grant your consent from this same screen!
-Just click the "Grant admin consent for <tenant>" button 1️⃣ and then agree to grant the consent 2️⃣.
+Select the "Grant admin consent for <tenant>" button 1️⃣ and then agree to grant the consent 2️⃣.
 When this is complete, the message "Granted for <tenant>" 3️⃣ should be displayed for each permission.

 ![Grant consent](../Assets//08-102-Grant-Consent.png)